Sign In / Sign Out

 Ensembles commonly define “community engagement” as giving public concerts from a stage.
 This phenomenon is a recent one, however.
 History demonstrates, for the most part, making music has always been an interactive, participatory activity.
 To that end, the ASU bands in the Herberger Institute School of Music regularly venture beyond the campus and embark on activities that truly embed our music making in the community.
 We visit schools and teach children through our art.
 We offer informal concerts for hospitals, shelters and community events.
 We perform for retirement communities and small arts series throughout the Valley.
 Not only do we invite patrons to visit us in ASU concert halls, but we also look forward to venturing into the community and coming to you.

-The bands’ current leadership of Gary W. Hill, director of bands, James G. Hudson, director of athletic bands, and Jason Caslor, associate director of bands and orchestras, continues to build on the superb efforts of those who preceded them.
+The bands’ current leadership of Jason Caslor, director of bands, Jamal Duncan, associate director of bands, and James G. Hudson, director of athletic bands continues to build on the superb efforts of those who preceded them.

 Lillian Williams, 1915–17